Basis-Theory/basistheory-integration-guides/collections/concepts/access-controls.md

 The API Key can be used to make authenticated requests to our API directly, using Hosted Elements, or using the Basis Theory SDK.
 These API Keys follow a format similar to `key_4qUtg83907AnDem90aJSzcN`.
 API Keys should be regarded as highly sensitive, and should be stored a secret within in your environments.

+### Expires At

+ISO8601 compatible DateTime at which the application will be deleted.
+It only applies for `Expiring` applications.

+### Can Create Expiring Applications

+Flag that determines whether a `Private` application can provision `Expiring` applications.

 ### Application Templates